quaps/BrainTrainer/README.md

 =======
 ABOUT

-BrainTrain is a simple 'brain entrainment' standalone application.
+No Brainer is a simple 'brain entrainment' standalone application.
 Brainwave entrainment is a method to stimulate the brain into entering a specific state by using a pulsing sound, light, or electromagnetic field.
 The pulses elicit the brain’s ‘frequency following’ response, encouraging the brainwaves to align to the frequency of a given beat.
 No Brainer uses binaural beating, with a slight inclusion of white noise to block external sound.
 Settings for the following wave patterns are included:

 * Delta